TheStair/CAPA-Match-Binja/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Learning to properly read documentation for APIs is a key skill, and something I really want to develop for my future self.

 3. Increase my understanding of the Reverse-Engineering World
 &nbsp;&nbsp;&nbsp;&nbsp; With a career interest in Reverse-Engineering, Digital Forensics, and Incident Response, Learning Reverse-Engineering concepts and developing skills with RE tools, I can best prepare for my future career.

+**Challenges I faced**
+1. I initially faced challenges integrating binary ninja into my development environment, but I just had the wrong license.
+Additionally their linux install script made it super easy.
+2. Lack of flare-capa library documentation.
+This library appears to have very little useful public documentation.
+I think it's because they just expect you to use it as a standalone executable.